XaviArnaus/janitor/docs/sysinfo.md

     - Mastodon API set up
     - Listener set up

+Just keep in mind that, as the functionality actually touches several key parts of Janitor, the parameters are spread through several configuration files.
+In the following sub sections there should be some clarity about it.

 ### General Janitor set up

+The configuration file is `main.yaml`.

 - `app.run_control.dry_run`: Set it to `False` when you're ready to start publishing.
 This lets you run the bot without an actual publishing.
 It also relates to the ability to send data away for the *Remote* mode, so with `False` it won't send anything.

 ### Thresholds set up

-The configuration file comes with a set of default values that just works.
+The configuration file comes is `sysinfo.yaml` and with a set of default values that just works.
 You can fine tune them through the following parameters:

 - `system_info.thresholds.[metric].value`: This is the value that will be compared to in a *greater than* fashion.
 - `system_info.thresholds.[metric].message_type`: This is the type of the message when sending.
 The idea is that every type means a severity and will be formatted accordingly.

 ### Publish Formatting set up

-Once again, the configuration file comes with a set of default values that just works.
+Once again, the configuration file is `sysinfo.yaml` is comes with a set of default values that just works.
 You can fine tune them through the following parameters:

-- `formatting.system_info.report_item_names_map.[metric]`: These are the labels that will be used to display every metric.
+- `system_info.formatting.report_item_names_map.[metric]`: These are the labels that will be used to display every metric.
-- `formatting.system_info.human_readable`: Setting it to `True`, it makes the values round and to a human scale when displaying.
+- `system_info.formatting.human_readable`: Setting it to `True`, it makes the values round and to a human scale when displaying.
-- `formatting.system_info.human_readable_exceptions`: If the previous parameter is `True`, we can add here exceptions where the metric value won't be touched.
+- `system_info.formatting.human_readable_exceptions`: If the previous parameter is `True`, we can add here exceptions where the metric value won't be touched.

 ### Mastodon API set up

 Here is where we have the major configuration.
+The file is `mastodon.yaml`.
 This whole `mastodon` parameter set is shared with all other Janitor functionalities that publish through the Mastodon-like API.

 At the moment, Janitor is able to publish in the following APIs:
 - Mastodon